 - 2 tablespoons of cooking oil (I used sunflower oil)

 1. Steam or boil the potatoes in their jackets.
 Best way is to wash the potatoes; then score around the potato across the length by running a knife around the potato.
 Once boiled, check that they are cooked through and allow them to cool.
 Once cooled, peel the potato.
 Peeling is easy if you have scored the potatoes.

 2. Once peeled, cut them into very small pieces.

 3. Heat 2 tablespoons of oil and add the cumin seeds.
-Once the seeds go dark, add the diced potatoes to the oil.
+Once the seeds go dark, add the nuts and diced potatoes to the oil.

-4. Add the salt, pepper, chopped green chillies, grated ginger, coriander to the mixture and stir again.
+4. Add the salt, pepper, chopped green chilies, grated ginger, coriander to the mixture and stir again.

-5. If you do like your Farari Bateta nu Shak or Potato Curry with cumin slightly sweet and sour, add the lemon and sugar and the curry is ready to serve.
+5. If you do like your Farari Bateta nu Shak slightly sweet and sour, add the lemon and sugar and the curry is ready to serve.

 If you have a hunger for Authentic Vegetarian Food then subscribe to my blog and receive delectable recipes and new Innovative foodie updates!
 Hungry for more Vegetarian Tips ?
 LIKE us on facebook, Follow us on Twitter, Pinterest and Instagram.
 All the recipes are with step by step instructions and photographs and all of them have been tried, tested, easy to cook and delicious.

 If you are interested in one to one or group cookery lessons, or any corporate team building events – email me on firstname.lastname@example.org for more information.